October 29, 2018

-The Center for the Study of Inequality (CSI) is delighted to announce a new Faculty Research Grant for Cornell faculty who are studying the patterns, causes, and consequences of social and economic inequality.
-These grants will support cutting-edge social scientific research in one or more of CSI’s three theme areas: race, ethnicity, and immigration; inequality and democracy ; and social mobility and equality of opportunity.
+The Center for the Study of Inequality (CSI) is delighted to announce the 2018-19 Faculty Research Grant program.
+This program supports cutting-edge social scientific research into the patterns, causes, and consequences of social and economic inequality.
+In particular, we are interested in funding research relevant on the following three theme areas: social mobility and equality of opportunity; inequality and democracy; and race and immigration

 Proposals should engage contemporary social science inequality literature, demonstrate creativity and potential to advance inequality scholarship, and lead to publications in peer-reviewed social science journals and/or to successful external grant proposals.
-They will be judged on their academic rigor, relevance, and social scientific merit.
+Proposals will be judged on their academic rigor, intellectual creativity, potential contributions to the inequality literature and inequality research infrastructure (e.g., collection of new and publicly available data), and social scientific merit.

-The Faculty Research Grant program is possible through a generous grant from the Atlantic Philanthropies.
+The program is possible through a generous grant from the Atlantic Philanthropies.
+Deadline for application is February 15, 2019.

 Grant Amount and Eligible Expenses